DrRalph1/STL/README.md

 ## Features and Functionalities
 1. The APP is made up of two Activities: The First Activity retrives a list of books from the Open Library Books API and nicely displays it in a listview.
 The Second Activity also displays the details of the book, on click of an item in the First Activity.

-1. The App allows you to bookmark your favourite book(s) from the list of books
+1. The App allows you to bookmark your favourite book(s) from the list of books.

 2. The App also has a progress bar that notifies users when the API resource is loading.